syuvivida/DM/getXsec_allshellscript/README.md

 ./makeXsec.sh >& xsec.txt
 ```

-Need to watch out that sometimes one or two mass points fail and the cross sections will not be filled in properly in the 2D histograms
+Need to watch out that sometimes one or two mass points fail and the cross sections will not be filled in properly in the 2D histograms.
+In this case you will have to run one job specificly for this mass point.
 ```
 root -l makeXsec.C++
 ```